Health, Medical and Biosecurity

 Phone: +61 8 6488 2725

-- UWA researchers are focused on identifying new antibiotics that are capable of treating a broad range of bio-warfare agents with a reduced chance of developing antimicrobial resistance.
+- Identification of new antibiotics that are capable of treating a broad range of bio-warfare agents with a reduced chance of developing antimicrobial resistance.